Brian Goodwin

-Brian Carey Goodwin (25 March 1931 – 15 July 2009) (Sainte-Anne-de-Bellevue, Quebec, Canada - Dartington, Totnes, Devon, UK) was a Canadian mathematician and biologist, a Professor Emeritus at the Open University and a founder of theoretical biology and biomathematics.
+Brian Carey Goodwin (25 March 1931 – 15 July 2009) (Sainte-Anne-de-Bellevue, Quebec, Canada - Torbay, Devon, UK) was a Canadian mathematician and biologist, a Professor Emeritus at the Open University and a founder of theoretical biology and biomathematics.
 He introduced the use of complex systems and generative models in developmental biology.
 He suggested that a reductionist view of nature fails to explain complex features, controversially proposing the structuralist theory that morphogenetic fields might substitute for natural selection in driving evolution.
 He was also a visible member of the Third Culture movement.

 Biography

 Brian Goodwin was born in Montreal, Quebec, Canada in 1931.
 He studied biology at McGill University and then emigrated to the UK, under a Rhodes Scholarship for studying mathematics at Oxford.
 He got his PhD at the University of Edinburgh presenting the thesis "Studies in the general theory of development and evolution" under the supervision of Conrad Hal Waddington.
 He then moved to Sussex University until 1983 when he became a full professor at the Open University in Milton Keynes until retirement in 1992.
 He became a major figure in the early development of mathematical biology, along with other researchers.
 He was one of the attendants to the famous meetings that took place between 1965 and 1968 in Villa Serbelloni, hosted by the Rockefeller Foundation, under the topic "Towards a theoretical Biology".

 Thereafter, he taught at the Schumacher College in Devon, UK, where he was instrumental in starting the college's MSc in Holistic Science.
 He was made a Founding Fellow of Schumacher College shortly before his death.
 Goodwin also had a research position at MIT and was a long time visitor of several institutions including the UNAM in Mexico City.
 He was a founding member of the Santa Fe Institute in New Mexico where he also served as a member of the science board for several years.

 Brian Goodwin died in hospital in 2009, after surgery resulting from a fall from his bicycle.
 Goodwin is survived by his third wife Christel, and his daughter, Lynn.